skylightio/skylight-docs/app/views/skylight/docs/chapters/_20-skylight-guides.md

 <%= render partial: "autoplaying_video", locals: { path_and_filename: 'features/advanced-search.mp4'} %>

+#### Saved Searches (in Beta)

+Our new Saved Searches <%= link_to "beta", "./faqs#accessing-user-interface-beta-features" %> feature allows you to save commonly used Endpoint Searches for all users of a Skylight app component.

+<%= image_tag 'skylight/docs/features/saved-searches.gif', alt: 'Screenshot of Saved Searches feature' %>

 #### Grades (in Beta)

 Our new Grades <%= link_to "beta", "./faqs#accessing-user-interface-beta-features" %> feature gives you perspective on the performance of your endpoints, relative to other Skylight apps, so you can focus on meeting your customers' expectations.
 Learn more about Grades in our <%= link_to "introduction blog post", "http://blog.skylight.io/introducing-grades/" %>.